proyecto26/thecryptopurge/README.md

 # The Crypto Purge
-A crypto NFT game based on The Purge 💸 for Sonar Token 🧭
+The most revolutionary crypto survival real-time game and NFT marketplace on **Binance Smart Chain**.

 ![The Crypto Purge](img/thecryptopurge.jpeg)

 ## Inspiration
-**The Crypto Purge** is a real-time game inspired in The Purge, a 2013 American dystopian action horror film.
+**The Crypto Purge** is a real-time game based on The Purge, a 2013 American dystopian action horror film.

 ## What it does
-The most revolutionary crypto survival game on **Binance Smart Chain**.
 Players will have multiple modes to play the game, `single` and `multiplayer`.
 Single mode includes killing zombies and social ranking with friends for earn prizes.
 Multiplayer mode allows players to contribute a certain amount of tokens to the prize pool before each game and the prize pool is split by `Smart Contracts` and a `Server Side authority` between the **winners** of the game.
 **The Crypto Purge** has a crypto integrated backend that runs on **Binance Smart Chain**. **Smart contracts** are responsible for prize pool redistribution and **web3.js (Metamask, etc)** takes care of the wallet connection.